Frederick Hammersley (British Army officer): Military career

+Instead, having been promoted to major general in May 1910, he became general officer commanding (GOC) of the Northumbrian Division of the Territorial Force (TF) in September 1911, after its previous commander, Major General Francis Plowden, had died.

-Between 1906 and 1911, Hammersley commanded the 3rd Brigade, Aldershot Command, but was relieved of his position due to repeatedly showing signs of shell shock.
-Instead he was given command of Northumbrian Division in September 1911.
-Despite his shell shock, upon the outbreak of the First World War, he was put in command of West Lancashire Division in August 1914 and shortly thereafter of the newly formed 11th (Northern) Division, part of Kitchener's volunteer army.
-In this capacity, Hammersley commanded the Landing at Suvla Bay by his division during the Gallipoli Campaign.
+Despite his shell shock, upon the outbreak of the First World War in the summer of 1914, he was put in command of West Lancashire Division, another TF formation, in August 1914 and shortly thereafter of the newly formed 11th (Northern) Division, part of Kitchener's volunteer army.
+In this capacity, Hammersley commanded the landing at Suvla Bay by his division during the Gallipoli campaign of 1915–1916.
 However, his ability to oversee such an operation was subsequently called into question, and the Dardanelles Commission openly criticised his command.
-The orders given by General Hammersley were deemed to be confused and the work of his staff defective.
-On 23 August 1915, he was removed from the front-line in a state of collapse and was replaced by Major-General Edward Fanshawe.
+The orders given by Hammersley were deemed to be confused and the work of his staff defective.
+On 23 August 1915, he was removed from the front-line in a state of collapse and was replaced as GOC of his division by Major General Edward Fanshawe, who had been sent from the Western Front.
 He was invalided back to England, suffering from battle fatigue.
-Lord Kitchener had warned that he should be watched to ensure that "the strain of trench warfare is not too much for him".

-He was made a Companion of the Order of the Bath (CB) in the 1908 Birthday Honours.
+Field Marshal Lord Kitchener had warned that he should be watched to ensure that "the strain of trench warfare is not too much for him".
+He was then made deputy inspector general of the lines of communication.

 Hammersley married Edith Grant, and together they had two daughters.